ChadRevel/cst276srs00-Revster13/REPORT.md

 Name: Chad Revel

-Unresolved Issues: Place your unresolved issues here.
-Include things you tried to resolve them.
+Unresolved Issues: There were no unresolved issues.

-Notes: The more concise and detailed the notes, the better the grade.
+Notes: This took me a few tries to finally get it correct, but this one should be the last one needed.

 ###